ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

 *Example of a core option file for customized JavaScript*

 This ""core option file" points to our customized JavaScript member for this transaction.
-This member contains the Virtel Javascript function "after_standardInit" which will be called after initialization to modify the standard Virtel tool bar:
+This member contains the Virtel JavaScript function "after_standardInit" which will be called after initialization to modify the standard Virtel Tool Bar:

 ::

     //CLI-DIR - custJS.myOptions.js
     //Add Print Button To Toolbar
     function after_standardInit() {
-        addtoolbarbutton(000,"../print.ico","Print Screen",do_print);
+        addTool Barbutton(000,"../print.ico","Print Screen",do_print);
     }

     function do_print() {
     // do_print function
     }

-*Example of customized Javascript element associated with a transaction*
+*Example of customized JavaScript element associated with a transaction*

 To support this customized transaction the following two files are uploaded to the OPT-DIR or options directory: